You are currently viewing School Bus Collisions and Injuries

 Parents Should Seek Medical Treatment for their Children

 Children, especially younger children, are resilient.
 However, they may have pain from injuries they can’t easily explain.
-Taking your child to a doctor to have them checked out.
+Take your child to a doctor to have them checked out.
 It’s possible they’ve sustained a concussion or other brain trauma, which might not be physically noticeable.

 Another significant risk for children is the potential for PSTD related to the collision.
 They may have fear or anxiety getting back on a bus or into a vehicle.
 A licensed therapist can be covered in the medical expense reimbursement, the same as a visit to the doctor’s office.